 The novel main memory technologies, including NVM and CXL memory, exhibit common characteristics [74, 75, 80, 82], which are byte-addressable and provide larger capacity with higher latency (150-270 ns) in comparison to DRAM (50-90 ns).
 In this paper, we refer to DRAM as "fast memory" and the newly introduced memory devices as "slow memory".
-The distinctive properties of slow memory establish it as a new tier situated between conventional SSD-based storage and the fast memory.
-In practice, it provides directly accessible physical memory to the kernel alongside the fast memory, without introducing architectural overhead such as memory mapping and swapping.
+The distinctive properties of slow memory establish it as a new tier situated between conventional SSD-based storage and the fast memory to the kernel alongside the fast memory, without introducing architectural overhead such as memory mapping and swapping.
 With the heterogeneous memory architecture, memory tiering [49, 63, 78] has become a widely adopted paradigm as it exposes the full capacity of different tiers while maintaining transparency to applications.